oracle-livelabs/spatial-graph/spatial/return-geojson/return-geojson.md

 ## Introduction

 GeoJSON is the preferred format for developer integration of spatial data.
 Virtually all spatial and mapping client libraries consume GeoJSON.
-So it is important to return content and results from Spatial operations as GeoJSON.

-... explain GeoJSON or point back to explanation in Lab 3 ...

-... explain content; handler for ORDS, and option to usw Spatial Studio ...
+So it is important to return content and results from Spatial as GeoJSON.
+Please refer to **Lab 3 - Introduction** for an explanation of GeoJSON.
+In this lab you will generate GeoJSON documents from tables with geometries.
+In practice, the value of generating GeoJSON in ADB is in returning GeoJSON to diverse clients and that then deliver the content from their framework.
+For example, SQL and PL/SQL returning GeoJSON can be leveraged by Oracle REST Data Services (ORDS) to publish location-based REST APIs returning GeoJSON documents, and Oracle Data Science to combine with popular open source spatial ML libraries that natively support GeoJSON.

 ### Objectives